 Sifting is close to godliness.
-In my initial tests, I kept winding up with little black dots all over my batter because of clumpy cocoa that was never fully incorporated.
-Do not make my mistake.
-It’s a good idea to sift all your dry ingredients before mixing them into the butter/sugar/egg mixture to also avoid clumps of baking soda and baking powder, which can cause excess holes and tunnels in your baked cake.
+In my initial tests, I found little black dots all over my batter.
+The culprit was clumpy cocoa that never fully incorporated.
+Don’t make my mistake; Sift all your dry ingredients before mixing them into the butter/sugar/egg mixture.
+This also prevents clumps of baking soda and baking powder, which can cause excess tunneling in your baked cake.

 Don’t over-beat.
-When creaming the butter and sugar, you really shouldn’t increase your mixer speed past medium, this ensures that that the ingredients slowly and gradually build up air volume, which results in a more stable structure and even rise.
-Then, when the last drops of the wet ingredients are added in, just turn the mixer off and finish mixing with a rubber spatula.
+When creaming the butter and sugar, you really shouldn’t increase your mixer speed past medium.
+This ensures that that the ingredients slowly and gradually build up air volume, resulting in a more stable structure and even rise.
+When you add the last drops of the wet ingredients, turn the mixer off and finish mixing with a rubber spatula.
 Over-mixing at this stage can result in a tough cake.

 Don’t over-beat your frosting, either.
 With many buttercreams, more mixing is actually good because it gets rid of air bubbles and makes a really smooth frosting.
 When cream cheese is added into the equation, I have found, over-beating can cause the buttercream to split and become grainy and almost foamy.
 Gross.
 Once you add the cream cheese, you only need to beat it in until it’s combined.

 Did you make this red velvet cake?
 I want to see!
 Tag me @easygayoven on Instagram and TikTok.